DanielNascimento-nscc/UIToolkitMenuHelper/README.md

-# UIToolkitMenuCreator
+# UIToolkitMenuHelper
-UI Toolkit Menu Creator is a class and UXML/Stylesheet you can extend from to easily create Runtime Unity Game Menus from C# code without having to edit UXML.
+UI Toolkit Menu Helper is a class and UXML/Stylesheet you can extend from to easily create Unity Menus

+This is other change in the file!

 # Dependencies
 UI Toolkit Menu Creator uses DOTween for fading menus: